Select The Best Fence Design For Your Site—

 How reliable is it?

-Very reliable for adult birds that don’t fly—if it’s adequately electrified (at least 3000 volts).
+Very reliable for adult birds that don’t fly (or have clipped wings)—if it’s properly electrified (at least 3000 volts).
+Not suited for chicks, ducklings and other young/small birds (they can slip through the small openings).

 What’s the best energizer?

-Poultry, due to the nature of their legs and minimal body weight, have much higher total body resistance to electricity than a cow, horse, pig or dog.
+Wide-impedance energizers (such as those described on p.
+82) are less common but are better choices for poultry than energizers for horses and cattle.
+Why?
+Because poultry, due to the nature of their legs and minimal body weight, have much higher total body resistance to electricity than a cow, horse, pig or dog.
 And the fence, due to its low-to-the-ground nature, is prone to high weed contact.
-So low output units (such as many sold in stores because they are cheap) usually disappoint.
-Wide-impedance energizers are less common but are better choices for poultry than energizers for horses and cattle.
+So low output units (such as those sold in farmstores) usually disappoint.
+We recommend using a 0.5 joule unit or larger for up to 3 to 4 rolls of PoultryNet.
+The 0.25 joule units will work for 1 to 2 rolls of netting if grass contact is kept to an absolute minimum.

 What about grass contact?

-Too much is a serious problem as it lowers the voltage of the fence.
+This is netting’s biggest negative.
+Too much green grass or weed contact lowers the voltage of the fence.
 So:

-- When grass gets 6" high mow carefully along the fence.
+- When grass gets 6" high, turn off the energizer.
+Mow along the fence.
 If you mow into the fence your wallet, the mower and the net will all regret it!
-Turn off the energizer.
-Move the net into the mown strip by removing and reinstalling one post at a time.
-This takes about 5 minutes per net.
+Move the net into the mowed strip by removing and reinstalling one post at a time.
+Turn on the energizer.
+Takes 5 minutes per net.

-- Or spray herbicide in a narrow strip under the fence.
+- Or spray herbicide in a narrow strip under the fence (see p.
+13).
+No herbicide lasts forever so expect the weeds to return in time.
 We prefer burn-down chemicals that don’t kill perennials.
-No herbicide lasts forever so expect the weeds to return in time.

-- Buy an energizer large enough to cope with extra weed contact.
+- Or buy an energizer large enough to cope with extra weed contact.

 Which is the best height?

-While both heights stop most poultry, 48" net is perceived as more secure against coyotes and dogs.
-The shorter 42" net is lighter and easier to handle when installing and removing.
+While both heights stop most poultry, the 48" net is perceived as more secure against coyotes and dogs.
+However, the shorter 42" net is lighter and easier to handle when installing and removing.
 It’s also less expensive.

 Single (SS) vs Double Spike (DS)